Ketamine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Aftercare meetings are designed to be welcoming, accepting, and supportive to all clients in recovery.
 It’s a place where people can be honest and real as they learn how to navigate a new life in recovery.

 If you or a loved one is struggling with ketamine abuse or addiction, Nova Recovery Center can help.
 It is possible to overcome your addiction to ketamine and start living a fulfilling and rewarding life in sobriety.
-Call to get started today.
+Call to get started today and learn more about your ketamine treatment options.

 - Gender-specific treatment